cuhsat/pssst/doc/api/api.md

 derives to -30 or +30 seconds from the actual EPOCH at the time of processing.

-### Fingerprint

-The public key of our reference API has the following SHA-1 fingerprint:

-`8d:69:72:85:95:22:27:70:6d:8a:8e:5f:a8:e4:de:b2:97:75:30:22`

-If a client connects to the reference APIs stable branch, it is required to match the APIs delivered public key in PEM format against this fingerprint using the SHA-1 hash.
-If they do not match, the client must terminate immediately.

 For further information about the used cryptographical methods, please consult the RFCs listed in the appendix.